Nominal Recursors as Epi-Recursors: Extended Technical Report: Proof Sketches for the Recursor Results

 \ One may wonder whether any relation can be established between the strength of swapping-based recursors on the one hand, and renaming- or substitution-based recursors on the other hand.
 The answer seems to be negative: Substitution-like operators $\_[\_/\_]^\MM : M \ra {M} \ra \Var \ra M$ are structurally more complex than swapping-like operators $\_[\_\sw\_]^\MM : M \ra {\Var} \ra \Var \ra M$ as they (intuitively) refer to the replacement not of variables for variables, but of entities from the models for variables; so there seems to be no hope of defining the former from the latter in a freshness-swapping model; and it seems that not even renaming-like operators can be defined from swapping-like operators, since the latter but not the former preserve the free variables.

-Conversely, defining a swapping-like operator in a substitution based or renaming based model seems superficially more plausible.
-However, the only way to achieve this while ensuring the required properties for swapping is along the lines of the standard trick of employing an additional fresh variable, namely picking a fresh $z$ and defining $m[x \sw y]^\MM = m[z / x]^\MM [x / y]^\MM [y / z]^\MM $.
-But this does not work since the substitution based and renaming based models do not guarantee the existence of fresh variables---and adding axioms guaranteeing that would severely restrict the recursors' expressiveness.
-Thus, the swapping/permutation-based recursors and substitution/renaming based recursors seem incomparable w.r.t.\ expressiveness (that is, using the ``head-to-head'' comparison relation $\geq$; but see of course the situation changes when we switch to the looser comparision $\wgeq$, as discussed in \S\ref{subsec-moreGentle}).
+Conversely, defining a swapping-like operator in a substitution-based or renaming-based model seems superficially more plausible.
+However, as far as we see, the only way to achieve this while ensuring the required properties for swapping would be along the lines of the standard trick of employing an additional fresh variable, namely picking a fresh $z$ and defining $m[x \sw y]^\MM = m[z / x]^\MM [x / y]^\MM [y / z]^\MM $.
+But this does not work since the substitution-based and renaming-based models do not guarantee the existence of fresh variables---and adding axioms guaranteeing that would severely restrict the recursors' expressiveness.
+Thus, the swapping/permutation-based recursors and substitution/renaming-based recursors seem incomparable w.r.t.\ expressiveness (that is, using the ``head-to-head'' comparison relation $\geq$; but this situation changes when we switch to the laxer comparision $\wgeq$, as discussed in \S\ref{subsec-moreGentle}).